About backup proxy for VMware

 - After deploying a backup proxy, you must register it with Druva.

-- The backup proxy performs a backup of virtual machines, based on the backup schedule, by creating snapshots of the virtual machines and sending these snapshots to the assigned storage.
+- The backup proxy performs a backup of virtual machines, based on the backup schedule, by creating recovery points of the virtual machines and sending these recovery points to the assigned storage.

 - The backup proxy also supports application-aware data protection of MS-SQL server.